danvanwijk/danvanwijk.com/content/posts/apple-watch-6-months-in.md

 draft: false
 feature: "images/posts/apple-watch-26-dec.jpg"
 subtitle: "Updates on my usage of Apple Watch close to 6 months in now."
-title: "Apple Watch - 6 Months In"
+title: "Apple Watch - 6 months in"
 ---

 If you missed my first post you can find it [here](https://www.danvanwijk.com/apple-watch-initial-thoughts/).